Gayatri-Shinde25/Tableau-Projects/README.md

 Summary Metrics: Displays key metrics such as average overall rating, cabin staff service, entertainment, food, ground service, seat comfort, and value for money.
 Monthly Trend Chart: Shows the average selected metric over time.
 Aircraft Performance Chart: Displays the average selected metric by aircraft, alongside the number of reviews for each aircraft.

+## 2. Covid data death and spread Visualization

+Project Overview

+This project focuses on creating visualizations using Tableau, combining them into a comprehensive dashboard.
+The dataset used is related to COVID-19, with various queries run in SQL to extract meaningful insights.
+The goal is to make the project accessible for beginners, allowing you to build your first Tableau dashboard and add it to your portfolio or resume.

+### Data Sources
+1. COVID-19 Dataset (covid_data.csv)
+Columns:
+Date: Date of the record
+Country: Country name
+New Cases: Number of new COVID-19 cases
+Total Cases: Total number of COVID-19 cases
+New Deaths: Number of new COVID-19 deaths
+Total Deaths: Total number of COVID-19 deaths
+New Recoveries: Number of new recoveries
+Total Recoveries: Total number of recoveries

+### Dashboard Features
+Interactive Map:

+Displays total COVID-19 cases by country with a color gradient.
+Users can click on countries to filter the data.
+Trend Analysis:

+Line chart showing new COVID-19 cases over time.
+Area chart showing new recoveries over time.
+Bar Chart:

+Displays total deaths by country.
+Allows comparison between different countries.
+Filters:

+Date Filter: Filter data by specific date ranges.
+Country Filter: Filter data by specific countries.